A lot of time and hard work goes into having a blog. Let’s face it, sometimes blogging is tough.

 Not only are you creating content, but you’re also doing a lot of work behind the scenes.
 This includes working on your design, promoting your content, being active on social media, networking, etc.

 In this post I’ll share with you 4 reasons bloggers quit blogging, and what to do if you’re thinking about giving up.
 I hope this post motivates you to keep going.

 1. They’re Not Getting Enough Traffic

 I’m sure you’ve read the stories about bloggers getting tons of page views in their first year of blogging.

 Sure, we would all love to experience results like that, but having that type of success so early on is the exception, not the rule.
-On top of that, you don’t know what’s going on behind the scenes that caused them to see those kind of results.
+On top of that, you don’t know what’s going on behind the scenes that caused them to see those kinds of results.

 The truth is, it could take years before you reach your traffic goal.
 And you know what?
 That’s actually normal.